Skip to main content

 • Cross the blood brain barrier

-• Administered via SC injection over an 8-16 week and longer course of treatment in pre-clinical models
+• Administered via SC injection over an 8-16 week, and longer, course of treatment in pre-clinical models

-Key findings:
+Key Findings:

 • Selective Elimination of Senescent Cells: In all organs of the body, including the brain, in a dose dependent manner